alosdiallo/DNA_Rchitect/README.md

 6. Try to deploy/publish the App

 ### Sample data
-Sample bedpe, bed, and bedgraph data sets for testing with this App are available [here](https://github.com/alosdiallo/HiC_Network_Viz_tool/tree/master/sample_data).
+Sample bedpe, bed, and bedgraph data sets for testing with this App are available [here] The web version of the application also contains sample data that can be used.
+(https://github.com/alosdiallo/HiC_Network_Viz_tool/tree/master/sample_data).
 You can download this entire github repository (including the **sample_data** folder) by clicking on the green **Clone or Download** button at the top of this page.

 ### Adding gene annotation for a new species
 Use the [speciesTool](https://github.com/alosdiallo/HiC_Network_Viz_tool/tree/master/speciesTool) to generate the required files for adding gene annotation for a new species to the DNARchitect app.
 The files for each species must be stored using the following convention at the google storage bucket: <br>